Download & Extend

 I'm also concerned that having such a bad example of "how to create a context" in core isn't going to help anyone learn to code for Drupal.
 Hopefully by D8 (after WSCCI gets somewhere) this won't be such a huge issue anymore, but for now I'm tagging this issue for learnability.

 My first D8 core patch was an attempt to make the default dashboard more useful, but got held up on the "Will aggregator/dashboard be part of D8?" question (grumble, grumble).
-See #1266310: Add a "Drupal news" block to the dashboard in Standard profile.
+See #1266310: Add a "Drupal news" block to an appropriate administrative area in the Standard profile.

 I think we can actually do quite a bit of smallish patches like that to make the dashboard in the standard profile much more useful, even without Views.